strimzi/strimzi.github.io/_posts/2019-11-09-using-vault-with-strimzi.md

 $ jq -r '.data.private_key' < pki_intermediate > intermediate.key.pem
 $ jq -r '.data.csr' < pki_intermediate > pki_intermediate.csr

-# Sign the intermediate certificate with the root certificate and save the generated certificate as intermediate.cert.pem:
+# Sign the intermediate certificate with the root certificate and save the generated
+#   certificate as intermediate.cert.pem:
 $ vault write -format=json pki/root/sign-intermediate csr=@pki_intermediate.csr \
         format="pem" \
         | jq -r '.data.certificate' > intermediate.cert.pem

-# Once the CSR is signed and the root CA returns a certificate, it can be imported back into Vault:
+# Once the CSR is signed and the root CA returns a certificate, it can be imported back
+#   into Vault:
 $ vault write pki_int/intermediate/set-signed certificate=@intermediate.cert.pem
 ```

-You now have both the files required to install your own CA with Strimzi - the private key from the from the generation of the intermediate CA, `intermediate.key.pem`, and the certificate itself from the signing of the intermediate CA by the root, `intermediate.cert.pem`.
+You now have both the files required to install your own CA with Strimzi - the private key from the generation of the intermediate CA, `intermediate.key.pem`, and the certificate itself from the signing of the intermediate CA by the root, `intermediate.cert.pem`.

+## Separate intermediate CA per cluster

+Now that you have an intermediate CA, you might be tempted to use the same certificate and key for multiple clusters.
+However, considering Strimzi generates certificates outside of Vault, the only way you can revoke those certificates is by revoking the intermediate CA itself.
+As such, you should have _a separate intermediate CA per cluster._

-## Generating certificates using the intermediate CA
+## Generating certificates using Vault and the intermediate CA

 If you want a client, for example, to be able to generate certificates using the intermediate CA, you'll need to set up a role for clients to use.
 More details on next steps [here](https://learn.hashicorp.com/vault/secrets-management/sm-pki-engine#step-3-create-a-role).